-Cornwall is lucky to have some of the best beaches in Europe (or maybe the world), so here we thought we'd introduce you to a few of our favourites to help with your planning.
+Cornwall is lucky to have some of the best beaches in the UK, so here we thought we'd introduce you to a few of our favourites to help with your plan your perfect trip.
+If you enjoy exploring on foot, the coastal path passes through Polzeath in one direction to Daymer Bay and Rock and in the other through Polzeath and Pentire Point and along miles of stunning coastline.

 POLZEATH - 5 miles

-An award winning beach, Polzeath attracts a multitude of surfers due to its long slow breaking consistent waves.
+An award winning beach, Polzeath is a mecca for surfers due to its long slow breaking consistent waves.
 From novices to pros the wet suited surfers all wait to catch the next perfect wave as do the occasional dolphins and seals that ride the swell alongside them too.
-The beach is one of only eight beaches in Cornwall that have received the Blue Flag Award 2017.
+The sand and shingle beach is one of only eight beaches in Cornwall that have received the Blue Flag Award 2017.
+Lifeguarded during the season.
+Large car park on the beach - literally!

 Polzeath’s little sister beach, New Polzeath to the right of the bay, is a favoured location for swimming away from the surfboards.
-The Waterfront Cafe Bar serves drinks and snacks during the main holiday seasons and at low tide the soft sand extends ¼ mile in either direction.
+Beachside cafe's and bars serve delicious hot drinks to warm you up after a surf.

 ROCK - 5 miles

 The long sandy beach that fronts the village of Rock is a popular destination for swimmers and sun seekers while out on waters of the Camel Estuary yachtsman, wind surfers and water skiers enjoy the breeze.
 From the beach there are fantastic views up and down the wide estuary, an Area of Outstanding Natural Beauty and bird watchers paradise, and nearby is a clutch of trendy bars, cafes and restaurants.
-To the right and along the coast there are spectacular walks across the sand to Daymer Bay and Polzeath and from the village there’s a small ferry that makes the short trip over to Padstow.
+To the right and along the coast there are spectacular walks across the sand to Daymer Bay and Polzeath and from the village there’s a small frequent ferry that makes the short trip over to Padstow.
+Popular car park so get there early!

 DAYMER BAY - 6 miles